-There are at least four types of dad joke available to fathers around the world.
-This may not seem like many, but you need to bear in mind that the dad joke as a genre has never been all about variety.
+There are at least five types of dad joke available to fathers around the world.
+This may not seem like many, but you need to bear in mind that the dad joke as a genre has never been about variety.
 No, much more important is repetition.
-As my wife often tells me: “repeat until funny”.
-Although from her tone of voice, I’d suggest she still feels that particular endpoint is still some way away.
+“Repeat until funny” is the key.
+No matter how long that takes.

-So here are the four main types of dad joke and details on how to use them correctly.
+So here are the five main types of dad joke and details on how to use them correctly.

 1) “Hello Bored, I’m Dad”